bookbottles/showcase/README.md

 * The dashboard should display data from any public API of your choice.
 Use a **service** as an API wrapper and use at least one custom **directive** to display data.

+* Bonus points awarded if your data comes from a [Firebase](https://www.firebase.com/) instance.

 ### Final Words
 * This project uses gulp to assist with development.
 The build task will copy the appropriate files to